-Source: UCLA Center for Health Policy Research, 2005 California Health Interview Survey.
+Source: UCLA Center for Health Policy Research, 2007 California Health Interview Survey.

 Interviews in all languages were administered using Westat's computer-assisted telephone interviewing (CATI) system.
-The average adult interview took 35 minutes to complete.
-The average child and adolescent interviews took 15 minutes and 20 minutes, respectively.
-For "child-first" interviews, additional household information asked as part of the child interview averaged almost 8 minutes.
+The average adult interview took about 35 minutes to complete.
+The average child and adolescent interviews took about 17.5 minutes and 20 minutes, respectively.
+For "child-first" interviews, additional household information asked as part of the child interview averaged about 9 minutes.
 Interviews in non-English languages generally took longer to complete.
-Just over 10 percent of the adult interviews were completed in a language other than English, as were 18 percent of all child (parent proxy) interviews and 7 percent of all adolescent interviews.
+More than 8 percent of the adult interviews were completed in a language other than English, as were almost 16 percent of all child (parent proxy) interviews and 7 percent of all adolescent interviews.